 How you can help

-Bats in Backyards is asking citizen scientists to survey insect-eating bats on their property by recording echolocation calls over 3 to 5 days using a bat detector device provided to participants.
+Bats in Backyards asks citizen scientists to survey insect-eating bats on their property by recording echolocation calls over 3 to 5 days using a bat detector device provided to participants.

 The recordings will be analysed by scientists and each property owner will receive a full report detailing each bat species detected, their preferred habitat and food, and recommended actions for bat protection and conservation.